 In 1763 Americans were satisfied with their relationship as a Colony of Great Britain.
 But the government of King George lll was not.
-It had devised no method of exacting contributions from the Colonies for defense, and parliament introduced the first internal tax on the Colonies.
+It had devised no method of extracting contributions from the Colonies for defence.
+Then Parliament introduced the first internal tax on the Colonies.

 The English Levied a Tea Tax

 The American Revolution started because of the taxation without representation which England levied on America.
 Then England levied a tea tax, which the Americans refused to accept.
 The ‘tea act,’ gave the British East India Co monopoly of the tea trade.
 Although the tea would have been cheaper, the patriots saw the monopoly as a start of Great Britain to enslave them.
 This was a turning point in the history of America.

 The Colonists, disguised as Indians, dumped the tea cases in Boston harbor.
 The King and the English parliament were furious.
 The Colonists stood up to them.
 It led to war and the Declaration of Independence, as well as the defeat of the British army at Yorktown.
 Thousands of English and American soldiers died as a result.

 America met the attempts of the British government to impose these taxes with indignant agitation and finally with armed resistance.
 They were liberty minded and intended to preserve the liberties that Americans already had under Britain.
 The one remaining duty was that of tea entering the Colonies.
 In five years the thirteen Colonies had imported and paid duty on 1,866,615 pounds of tea.
 Tea was also smuggled in.
 In 1773 Parliament removed the duty on tea entering Britain and allowed the British East India Company to be its own exporter to the Colonies, doing away with the middleman.
 This would enable the East India Company to undersell the smugglers, and give the Colonial consumers cheaper tea.